TaTooKa/froth/docs/source/pages/optionalrules/combat.rst

 .. admonition:: Less Deadly Option

-   If you want a more heroic or pulpy feel in which the characters are less likely to die, you can add the character's Level to the d20 result.
+   If you want a more heroic or pulpy feel in which the characters are less likely to die, you can add the character's :hoverxref:`Level <level>` to the d20 result.

    For example, a Level 3 character that goes down with -5 HP would subtract 5 and add 3 to the result, for a total of -2.
 This still makes an **Uncertain Death** check dangerous, but in which more capable characters have a better chance of survival.